ivanbicalho/flash-cli/README.md

         UseCaseNameInput.cs
 ```

+With the structure above, you can use the "use-case" template.

 ## The config.json file

 The config.json file contains all of the template configuration, the name of the files you want to create, the location of them and your variables, which are optionals.